LERa: Replanning with Visual Feedback in Instruction Following: INTRODUCTION

-In this paper, we address these problems by proposing \textbf{LERa} -- \textbf{\underline{L}}ook, \textbf{\underline{E}}xplain, \textbf{\underline{R}}epl\textbf{\underline{a}}n -- a VLM-based approach for replanning with visual feedback.
-LERa uses only basic information for replanning: (i) a raw RGB camera image, without requiring detected objects, masks, or any other additional information, (ii) information about action execution failure, without needing an explanation of the reason for the failure, (iii) the initial natural language instruction, and (iv) the task plan.
-LERa makes no specific assumptions about the agent’s architecture and can extend any agent that detects action execution failure and requests replanning (see Fig.~\ref{fig:visab}).
-The replanning process in LERa consists of three steps. \textbf{Look} -- given the raw image from the RGB camera and information about the action failure, LERa generates a scene description and identifies the cause of the error. \textbf{Explain} -- based on the identified information, LERa explains how to correct the plan and addresses the replanning problem without being constrained to a specific output format. \textbf{Replan} -- LERa modifies the old plan by incorporating the proposed changes and passes the final version of the plan to the agent for execution.
-LERa is capable of handling errors from dynamic environmental changes and action execution failures.
+In this paper, we address these problems by proposing \textbf{LERa}~---~\textbf{\underline{L}}ook, \textbf{\underline{E}}xplain, \textbf{\underline{R}}epl\textbf{\underline{a}}n~---~a VLM-based approach for replanning with visual feedback.
+LERa uses only basic information for replanning: (i) a raw RGB camera image, without requiring detected objects, masks, or any other additional information; (ii) failure-triggering action, without requiring an explanation of its cause; (iii) the initial natural language instruction; and (iv) the task plan.
+LERa makes no specific assumptions about the agent’s architecture and can extend any agent that detects action execution failures and requests replanning (see Fig.~\ref{fig:visab}).
+Moreover, LERa is capable of handling errors caused by dynamic environmental changes and action execution failures.
+The replanning process in LERa consists of three steps. \textbf{Look}~---~given the raw RGB camera image and information about the action failure, LERa generates a scene description and identifies the cause of the error. \textbf{Explain}~---~based on the identified information, LERa explains how to correct the plan and addresses the replanning problem without being constrained to a specific output format. \textbf{Replan}~---~LERa modifies the old plan by incorporating the proposed changes and passes the final version of the plan to the agent for execution.

-To evaluate LERa's ability to replan we collected the \textbf{ALFRED-ChaOS} and \textbf{VirtualHome-ChaOS} datasets, each containing more than 500 episodes, based on ALFRED~\cite{shridhar2020alfred} and VirtualHome~\cite{puig2018virtualhome} environments.
+To evaluate LERa's ability to replan, we collected the \textbf{ALFRED-ChaOS} and \textbf{VirtualHome-ChaOS} datasets, each containing more than 500 episodes, based on ALFRED~\cite{shridhar2020alfred} and VirtualHome~\cite{puig2018virtualhome} environments.
 LERa improves success rates by over 40\% compared to baselines, including a one-step VLM-based replanner.
 We also test LERa on 10 tabletop manipulation tasks in PyBullet~\cite{coumans2021} with stochastic action failures.
 LERa achieves up to 67\% higher success than a no-replanning baseline.